nicolezattarin/COVID19-Italy-phase2-enriched-dataset/results/RESULTS.md

-## Excess mortality due to COVID-19 in late 2020 may be overestimated.
+## Excess mortality due to COVID-19 in late 2020 is related to concurring factors.

 We analyzed excess mortality in the Province of Milan, one of the most affected by the 2020 COVID-19 Pandemic, comparing the mean mortality in the years 2015-2019 with deaths in 2020.
 We focused on the second semester in order to analyze the second wave of the pandemic.
 Figure 5 shows that in the last trimester of 2020 the mean deaths of 2015-19 plus the deaths due to COVID-19 disease exceed significantly the number of deaths per capita of 2020.
 Conversely, during the previous months the values almost coincide, suggesting that during Summer months the epidemic had a small excess mortality toll in this area.